SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 There is currently a numbering error in questions 180 - 182 in `pandas_titanic.ipynb`: they should be 181-183.

+The question 191 should read "younger than 26" (meaning 25 is included).

 The question 196 should read "march, 2009" instead of april.

 The question 198 should read "FR04037" instead of "BETR801".